AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 >
 >Learn how to create typology rules in Adobe Campaign Classic in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/campaign-optimization/about-campaign-typologies.html#typology-rules).

-### One-Click List Unsubscribe
+### One-Click List Unsubscribe {#one-click-list-unsubscribe}

 Starting on June 1, 2024, Yahoo and Gmail will be requiring senders to comply with One-Click List-Unsubscribe.
 To comply with the One-Click List-Unsubscribe requirement senders must:

-  1. Add in a “List-Unsubscribe-Post: List-Unsubscribe=One-Click”
+  1. Add in a "List-Unsubscribe-Post: List-Unsubscribe=One-Click"
   2. Include a URI unsubscribe Link
   3. Support reception of the HTTP POST response from the receiver, which Adobe Campaign supports.

 To configure One-Click List-Unsubscribe directly:

-* Add in the following “Unsubscribe recipients no-click” web application
+* Add in the following "Unsubscribe recipients no-click" web application
   1. Go to Resources -> Online -> Web Applications
   2. Upload the "Unsubscribe recipients no-click" [XML](/help/assets/WebAppUnsubNoClick.xml.zip)
 * Configure List-Unsubscribe and List-Unsubscribe-Post